mhutch/MonoDevelop.MSBuildEditor/README.md

 * Completion for metadata and property functions in expressions
 * Implement completion for more item and value types
 * Completion of inline C#
-* show type and default value of property/metadata/items in tooltips
+* show default value of property/metadata/items in tooltips
 * error when assigning values to reserved properties and metadata
 * parameter info tooltip when completing values
 * go to package page command on nugets